LantareCode/100DaysOfCode_JS/log.md

 ### Day 23: July 12, 2016

-Did some JavaScript Challanges on codewars.com and programming in Prolog.
+Did some JavaScript Challenges on codewars.com and programming in Prolog.

 [codewars] (https://www.codewars.com)